-You should pay attention to the multicast-timeout-seconds element.
-This element specifies the time in seconds that a node should wait for a valid multicast response from another node running in the network before declaring itself as the leader node (first node joined to the cluster) and creating its own cluster.
+Pay attention to the multicast-timeout-seconds element. multicast-timeout-seconds specifies the time in seconds that a node should wait for a valid multicast response from another node running in the network before declaring itself as the leader node (the first node joined to the cluster) and creating its own cluster.
 This only applies to the startup of nodes where no leader has been assigned yet.
-If you specify a high value for the multicast-timeout-seconds like 60 seconds, it means until a leader is selected, each node is going to wait 60 seconds before moving on.
-Therefore, be careful when providing a high value.
-If the value is too low, the nodes might give up too early and create their own cluster.
+If you specify a high value to multicast-timeout-seconds, such as 60 seconds, it means that until a leader is selected, each node will wait 60 seconds before moving on.
+Be careful when providing a high value.
+Also be careful to not set the value too low, or the nodes might give up too early and create their own cluster.